 Imagine spending a quiet day casting on a beautiful secluded river or stream, waiting in anticipation for the moment when a smallmouth bass or rainbow trout rises from the flowing water to slurp up your fly or take your lure.

 What should you do if you have never gone river fishing before or don't know where to start?
 No problem, it's simple to learn how to fish in a river.
 Start by learning about the freshwater tackle and river fishing gear you should use, then just follow a few basic river fishing tips that will help you understand where fish are most likely to be found in these types of waterways.

 RIVER FISHING TIPS

 Fishing in a river requires you to think about where fish will seek refuge from current and predators.
 Consider areas where there is structure along the bank, such as sunken trees or overhanging branches, but don't forget that there are plenty of spots in a river that will hold fish.
-The best river fishing spots not only offer protection from current and predators, but also serve as ideal spots for game fish to ambush prey.
-Use these basic tips to help you locate fish in a river.
+The best fishing rivers offer a multitude of natural structures that not only offer protection from current and predators, but also serve as ideal spots for game fish to ambush prey.
+Use these basic river fishing tips to help you locate fish in different areas of a river.

 CALM AREAS OR EDDIES